Menu of Deliciousness

 London Broil (Beef)

-I used by Uncle Dave's famous London Broil as my base recipe...then I researched dozens of added recipes to find the best possible flavor combination to bring to the party.
+I used my Uncle David's famous London Broil as my base recipe...then I researched dozens of recipes to find the best possible flavor combination to bring to the party.
 This elevates grilled flank or skirt steak to a whole new level!
 (Gourmet Package customers only...since the steak needs 6-8 hours to marinate...then you can grill it to your liking in the evening)

 Pronounced "Past-ease," these savory meat pies originated in Cornwall, where miners took them into the mines wrapped tightly in lunch pails to stay warm—a complete hand-held meal.
 Like their Latin cousin, the empanada, there are multiple variations.
 Full Plate's pasty feature diced sirloin, onion, yellow-Finn potatoes, and carrots tossed in seasoned olive oil then wrapped and baked in pie crust.

 If you like meatloaf, then you’ll love this tasty free-form loaf.
+(One of my clients is an avowed meatloaf hater...and she loves this meatloaf!)
 It’s moist, delicious, and has a great texture.
 If it’s not gone in a New York minute, leftovers make awesome meatloaf sandwiches, or cut up large meatball-sized chunks and added to your spaghetti sauce.

 BEST BAKED BEANS...EVER (VEGETARIAN)